-In general, payments from the Department of Social and Family Affairs are made up of social insurance payments (based on PRSI contributions) and social assistance payments (based on a means test).
+In general, payments from the Department of Social Protection are made up of social insurance payments (based on PRSI contributions) and social assistance payments (based on a means test).

 Certain worksharing patterns can result in you having fewer PRSI contributions.
 This could affect your entitlement to some social welfare payments.

 Depending on the Class of PRSI that you fall into, you build up cover for individual social insurance payments over different periods of time.
 The following payments depend on your PRSI contribution record and other qualifying conditions: